 Lilian Mabundo, RN, MSN, is a research nurse in the Diabetes, Endocrinology and Obesity Branch with a master’s degree in Nursing Education.
 She is lead associate investigator for clinical studies with expertise in conducting metabolic phenotyping using isotope tracers.
 She assists with the clinical management and education of patients, study implementation and data collection and organization.
 Outside of lab, she loves spending time with her family and friends, watching movies, exercising, decluttering, and is an avid “foodie.”

-Sydney is a Clinical Study Coordinator in the Diabetes, Endocrinology and Obesity Branch.
+Sydney is a senior Clinical Study Coordinator in the Diabetes, Endocrinology and Obesity Branch.
 She graduated from Howard University, with a B.S. in Biology and minor in Chemistry.
-With an extensive family history of diabetes, Sydney is a proud member of Dr. Stephanie Chung's lab where her research focuses on Pediatric Diabetes, Obesity, and Metabolic disorders.
+With an extensive family history of type 2 diabetes, Sydney is a proud member of Dr. Stephanie Chung's lab where her research focuses on Pediatric Diabetes, Obesity, and Metabolic disorders.
 She leads, MIGHTY-Fiber, a pilot study in youth & young adults exploring the effects of supplementing prebiotics with daily metformin use, to mitigate gastrointestinal side effects in youth.
 Sydney is passionate about reducing health disparities in minority and underserved populations.
 She has a keen interest in maternal & child health and plans to become an OB/GYN upon completion of her fellowship.
-When she is not at NIH, she's riding her peloton, playing golf, or watching an action movie.
-She loves spending time with her loved ones, travel spontaneously, and (safely) doing car karaoke to Hip-Hop/R&B & Rap music!
+When she is not at NIH, she's riding her peloton, practicing Pilates, playing golf, or watching an action movie.
+She loves spending time with her family, traveling spontaneously, and (safely) doing car karaoke to Hip-Hop/R&B & Rap music!